RobustoFramework/Robusto/docs/About.md

 If either connection fails, the other can keep up the information flow.
 If the wireless communication is interfered with, not only can the wired pick up the slack, the wireless may use the wired connection to negotiate new frequencies or simply report that it is being interfered with. [^2]

-### Cheaper to run
-In many ways, the scope of Robusto helps to

 # Reasoning